sympa-community/sympa/support/README.support.md

      Then commit the changes.

-  3. Retrieve latest translations from translate.sympa.org.
+  3. Retrieve latest translations from translate.sympa.community.
 Then merge it into the source, for example:
      ```
      $ cd (top)/po/sympa
      $ msgcat -o LL.ponew --use-first UPDATED/LL.po LL.po